Apoc101/Win-Debloat/README.md

 Script to remove some telemetry and other data collection options in Windows 10/11, for privacy control or setting up a fresh Windows install.

-It's focus is being lightweight and non-overwhelming.
+Its focus is being lightweight and non-overwhelming.

 ## Features